aerogear/graphback/docs/openapi.md

 ## OpenAPI spec migration

-OpenAPI (Swagger) is an specification for describing RESTfull API.
+OpenAPI (Swagger) is a specification for describing RESTful APIs.
-Specification can be generated based on existing API with many open source solutions.
+A specification can be generated based on an existing API with many open source solutions.

-Developers can also utilize various OpenAPI generators thanks to https://openapi-generator.tech project.
+Developers can also utilize various OpenAPI generators thanks to [OpenAPI Generator](https://openapi-generator.tech) project.
-Generating GraphQL schema from OpenAPI will almost always come with some information loss.
+Generating a GraphQL schema from OpenAPI will almost always come with some information loss.
-Strongly typed nature of GraphQL and additional elements like Interfaces, Enums and Scalars do not have direct mapping in OpenAPI definitions.
+Due to the strongly typed nature of GraphQL additional elements like Interfaces, Enums and Scalars do not have direct mapping in OpenAPI definitions.

-When working with Graphback developers can generate or manually build their existing OpenAPI definition and then transform it to GraphQL schema
+When working with Graphback developers can generate or manually build their existing OpenAPI definition and then transform it into a GraphQL schema.

 ## Migration workflow

-To migrate simply put your OpenAPI definition into model folder (both yaml and json are supported) and execute graphback command:
+To migrate simply put your OpenAPI definition into the model folder (both YAML and JSON are supported) and execute:

 `graphback openapi`

-By default command will stip out all methods and leave only the OpenAPI types.
+By default the command will strip out all methods and leave only the OpenAPI types.
-Developers can manually apply Graphback directives and tweak schema for their own needs.
+Developers can manually apply Graphback directives and tweak the schema for their own needs.